How to Find a Suboxone Doctor Near You

 There are a variety of qualified medical professionals that can legally prescribe Suboxone, such as: 2,3

-• Doctors of Medicine (MDs): Doctors of medicine are licensed physicians who have graduated from an accredited medical school.
+• Doctors of Medicine (MDs and DOs): Doctors of medicine are licensed physicians who have graduated from an accredited medical school.

 • Nurse Practitioners (NPs): Nurse practitioners are certified nurses who have graduated with either a Master of Science in Nursing (MSN) or a Doctor of Nursing Practice (DNP).

-• Physician Assistants (PAs): Physician assistants are master’s level clinicians who practice under doctors of medicine.
+• Physician Assistants (PAs): Physician assistants are master’s level clinicians who practice in collaboration with doctors of medicine.

 • Clinical Nurse Specialists (CNSs): Clinical nurse specialists are registered nurses who have obtained their Master of Science in Nursing.
 CNSs differ from NPs in that they usually focus more on research, administration, or program development whereas nurse practitioners focus more on direct patient care.